 The Campo de’ Fiori square is another major Roman night life landmark , with many cafes to sip a glass of whine or a cocktail while enjoying the street life.

-If you still have some energy, you can head to one of the better preserved ancient Roman monuments: the Pantheon.
+If you still have some energy, you can head to one of the best preserved ancient Roman monuments: the Pantheon.

 To end your walking tour in a glorious way, keep walking back towards the Tiber river, until Ponte Umberto 1°, to admire the best view of St Peter’s basilica.